Luxembourg national football team: Home stadium

 As of 1 September 2021, the Luxembourg national team adopted Luxembourg City's Stade de Luxembourg, the country's national stadium, as its home venue.
 Formerly, the team played at the Stade Josy Barthel, where, at counting in August 2015, it had played 235 games, including unofficial matches.

+Supporters

+The M-Block Fanatics is a non-profit football supporters' association for the Luxembourg national football team.
+M-Block Fanatics was founded in 1995 and derives its name from the fact that originally they used to occupy the M-Block of the former National Stadium.

 Results and fixtures

 The following is a list of match results in the last 12 months, as well as any future matches that have been scheduled.